International reactions to the Fukushima nuclear accident: Nuclear risk perception

+government planned a phasing out of nuclear power with large, expected employment effects at the local level, triggering effects on housing markets uncovered in Bauer, Thomas K. (2017).
+"Nuclear power plant closures and local housing values: Evidence from Fukushima and the German housing market.".

+The UK study further shows that the price decrease varies across at risk areas: it is concentrated in areas near nuclear whose labour force is more mobile.
+It also provides evidence of increasing socioeconomic deprivation in areas located within a 20-kilometre radius of nuclear power plants, relative to the rest of the country, both following the opening of nuclear facilities and after the Fukushima nuclear accident.

 Renewable energy

 Nancy Folbre, an economics professor, has said that the biggest positive result of the Fukushima Daiichi nuclear disaster could be renewed public support for the commercialization of renewable energy technologies.

 In 2011, London-based bank HSBC said: "With Three Mile Island and Fukushima as a backdrop, the US public may find it difficult to support major nuclear new build and we expect that no new plant extensions will be granted either.
 Thus we expect the clean energy standard under discussion in US legislative chambers will see a far greater emphasis on gas and renewables plus efficiency".

 In 2011, Deutsche Bank analysts concluded that "the global impact of the Fukushima accident is a fundamental shift in public perception with regard to how a nation prioritizes and values its populations health, safety, security, and natural environment when determining its current and future energy pathways".
 As a consequence, "renewable energy will be a clear long-term winner in most energy systems, a conclusion supported by many voter surveys conducted over the past few weeks.
 At the same time, we consider natural gas to be, at the very least, an important transition fuel, especially in those regions where it is considered secure".

 In September 2011, Mycle Schneider said that the Fukushima disaster can be understood as a unique chance "to get it right" on energy policy.
 "Germany – with its nuclear phase-out decision based on a highly successful renewable energy program – and Japan – having suffered a painful shock but possessing unique technical capacities and societal discipline – can be at the forefront of an authentic paradigm shift toward a truly sustainable, low-carbon and nuclear-free energy policy".